National Retail: New 52-Week Low Set Today (NNN) | Comtex SmarTrend

 National Retail: New 52-Week Low Set Today (NNN)

-National Retail (NYSE:NNN) traded at a new 52-week low today of $41.85.
-This new low was reached on below average trading volume as 63,000 shares traded hands, while the average 30-day volume is approximately 943,000 shares.
+National Retail (NYSE:NNN) traded today at a new 52-week low of $36.09.
+So far today approximately 187,000 shares have been exchanged, as compared to an average 30-day volume of 1.1 million shares.

 National Retail Properties Inc. is a real estate investment trust.
 The Company acquires, develops, and manages retail properties.
 National Retail Properties serves customers in the State of Florida.